Updated on February 6, 2:38 p.m. (GMT+8): Added links to more One Piece live-action news and features.

-Updated at June 6, 1:50 p.m.
+Updated on June 6, 2022, 1:50 p.m.
 (GMT+8): Netflix announced six new cast members to play Klahadore, Mihawk, and more.
 They also gave fans a first look at their gigantic production set in Cape Town Film Studios in South Africa.

 It’s official — we’re getting a One Piece live-action series soon, and it will be produced by Netflix.
 The show will feature the young and talented cast of actors to play the members of the beloved Straw Hat Pirates.